 Dressed in a garish smoking jacket, Screwtape paces about his macabre office discussing various techniques of temptation in letters to his nephew Wormwood, a junior tempter eager to lure his first “patient” down the road to Hell, where the demons wait to feast on the human’s soul.
 Toadpipe, a nimble but mute fiend, takes down dictation.
 The play is, essentially, a 90-minute monologue, but it’s never boring.
 McLean delivers a powerful performance, at times witty, at other times repulsive, but always riveting.

 It’s surprising how relevant Lewis’ work remains more than 50 years after its publication.
 Writing from the demonic point of view brings to light, albeit somewhat humorously, the seriousness of spiritual warfare.
 Satan and his hordes hate humans and hunger for their destruction.
-Peter warns believers, “Be alert and of sober mind.
-Your enemy the devil prowls around like a roaring lion looking for someone to devour.”
+Science News Flash,

 The apostle Paul strongly warns us to avoid that [astrology and other forms of ‘secret knowledge’] because the only way it can have any reality is if you’ve got a demonic connection.
 There are beings out there that are more powerful than we; there are beings out there that are not subject to the space-time limitations of the universe.
 So they can do things in your life that look really amazing.
 But it’s not reliable…Their motive is to guide you away from the real truth and away from the real One who will save you for the rest of eternity.